 - Download Chart as a PDF for code submittal.
 Shipping Container R-Value vs Space Comparison InSoFast

 InSoFast take a complex assembly and makes it simple.
 Why work so hard?
-The family of products like the CX 44, CX LowPro Insulated Studs, and our other panels takes the hassle out insulating and framing shipping containers.
+The family of insulation boards like the CX 44, CX LowPro Insulated Studs, and our other panels takes the hassle out insulating and framing shipping containers.

 - R-11 wall panel